miloyip/nativejson-benchmark/README.md

 This is the total memory after parsing 3 JSONs to DOM representation, sorted in ascending order.
 Lower is better.
 [Details](https://rawgit.com/miloyip/nativejson-benchmark/master/sample/performance_Corei7-4980HQ@2.80GHz_mac64_clang7.0.html#1.
 Parse)

+(Note: The results for Qt is incorrect as the benchmark failed to hook its memory allocations)

 ### Stringify Time

 ![Stringify Time](sample/performance_Corei7-4980HQ@2.80GHz_mac64_clang7.0_2._Stringify_Time_(ms).png)